 GM's exclusive TPC Spec system considers over a dozen critical specifications that impact the overall performance of the vehicle, including brake system performance, ride and handling, traction control, and tire pressure monitoring performance.
 GM's TPC Spec number is molded onto the tire's sidewall near the tire size.
 If the tires have an all-season tread design, the TPC Spec number will be followed by MS for mud and snow.
-See Tire Sidewall Labeling \$338 for additional information.

-GM recommends replacing worn tires in complete sets of four (six for dual rear wheels).
+See Tire Sidewall Labeling \Rightarrow 360 for additional information.
+GM recommends replacing worn tires in complete sets of four.
 Uniform tread depth on all tires will help to maintain the performance of the vehicle.
 Braking and handling performance may be adversely affected if all the tires are not replaced at the same time.
-If proper rotation and maintenance have been done, all four tires (six for dual rear wheels) should wear out at about the same time.
-However, if it is necessary to replace only one axle set of worn tires, place the new tires on the rear axle (two for single rear wheels, four for dual rear wheels).
-See Tire Rotation $\Rightarrow$ 348.
+If proper rotation and maintenance have been done, all four tires should wear out at about the same time.
+However, if it is necessary to replace only one axle set of worn tires, place the new tires on the rear axle.
+See Tire Rotation \Rightarrow 371.